thomasjohnkane/snooze/README.md

 If this method is not present on your notification, the notification will *not* be interrupted.
 Consider creating a shouldInterupt trait if you'd like to repeat conditional logic on groups of notifications.

+**Conditionally turn off scheduler**

+If you would like to turn off all notifications for your app, set an env variable of `SNOOZE_CANCEL_SCHEDULE` to `true` and it will turn off the scheduler

 ## Running the Tests

 ```bash